-PC\path is the path where you want to receive the file.
-Host\Session\id is the id of the host session from which the file is being downloaded.
+PC_path is the path where you want to receive the file.
+Host_Session_id is the id of the host session from which the file is being downloaded.

-The following steps do not apply to VSE.
-For VSE continue at "Using FTP to Download the GUI Code" on page 94.
+The following steps do not apply to z/VSE.
+For z/VSE continue at "Using FTP to download the GUI code" on page 92.

-\\\\5.
-On the menu bar of the emulator screen, select Actions or Transfer.
+5. On the menu bar of the emulator screen, select Actions or Transfer.
 (This might vary depending on the level of software you are using.)
 From the pull down, select Receive Files from Host.
 You get a transfer screen.